Responsibilities of Financial Aid Recipients

 - Federal Direct student loans must be repaid.
 Students are required to complete entrance counseling before borrowing on student loans, and must complete required exit counseling when the student ceases enrollment, withdraws, reduces enrollment below six hours a term, graduates or applies for graduation.

 - Students who have earned a bachelor's degree are ineligible for Federal Pell Grants or FSEOG but may be eligible for other federal student aid programs.
-The only exception are those post-baccalaureate students enrolled in the Teacher's Certificate program who may receive Federal Pell Grants and Federal Direct Student Loans.
+The only exception are those post-baccalaureate students enrolled in the Teacher's Certificate program who may receive Federal Pell Grants and Federal Direct Student Loans, provided they show remaining eligibility.

-- Students who attend two schools in the same enrollment period must inform both financial aid administrators.
+- Students who attend two schools in the same enrollment period must inform both financial aid administrators, as aid can only be received at one institution during a term.
 Students can only receive funds awarded through the degree-granting institution (the home institution).
 Students with Seminole State as their home institution and wishing to take classes at a Florida public institution must complete and file a Transient Student Admission Application online.

 - Conviction of drug distribution or possession may make a student ineligible for federal aid.